NYU Global Payment Card Policy

 Global Payment Card Program Manager

-The Global Payment Card Program Manager or team manages the Payment Card Program, including, Payment Card issuance, reporting, analysis, maintenance, spot audits, compliance, and training.
-The role also monitors overall performance of the program against qualitative and quantitative goals, identifies revenue and savings opportunities, validates payments and maintains relationships with the Procurement, Accounts Payable (A/P), Financial Reporting, Tax and Internal Audit teams to ensure that related policies are in alignment and in compliance.
+The Global Payment Card Program Manager or team manages the Payment Card Program, including Payment Card issuance, reporting, analysis, maintenance, spot audits, compliance, and training.
+The role also monitors overall performance of the program against qualitative and quantitative goals, identifies revenue and savings opportunities, validates payments and maintains relationships with the Procurement, Accounts Payable (A/P), Financial Reporting, Tax, Legal and Internal Audit teams to ensure that related policies are in alignment.

-This role evaluates the need, recommends and approves the issuance of the Payment Card for the Cardholder.
+This role evaluates the need, recommends and approves the issuance of the Payment Card for the Cardholders in a particular school or administrative unit.
 This role also monitors the timeliness of Payment Card reconciliation in this school or unit.

 Payment Card Issuer

-NYU’s Payment Cards including Purchasing, Corporate Travel Account, Student Club, Fleet and Bookstore Cards are issued by our Bank(s) and Card issuer partners to approved employees of New York University.
-The Card Provider(s) processes electronic transaction authorization, fraud protection, details and statements for all purchases made on the Payment Cards.
-The Card Issuer(s) also provides a web portal for reporting and processing purposes.
+NYU’s Payment Cards including Purchasing, Corporate Travel Account, Student Club, and Fleet Cards are issued by our Bank(s) and Card issuer partners to approved employees of New York University.
+The Card Issuer(s) processes electronic transaction authorization, fraud protection, details and statements for all purchases made on the Payment Cards.
+The Card Issuer(s) also provides a web portal for reporting and processing purposes called GRAM.

 Global Payment Card – Responsibilitiestop